vijaycoderisetechnologies/servvai-docs/pages/getting-started/settings/workflow.md

 - Create a new workflow in n8n
 - Add a **Webhook** node
 - Configure the **HTTP Method** and **Response Mode**
-- Copy your webhook URL and use it inside the plugin settings
+- Copy your webhook URL and use it inside the servv ai workflow under settings

 ---

 ## Notes

-- Make sure your n8n webhook URL is **publicly accessible**.
 - The **Secret** value in servv ai must match the **Secret** configured in your n8n workflow.
 - Each trigger operates independently — you can enable one, two, or all triggers.
 - These webhooks help automate processes like sending notifications, or creating reports.